 “It’s about the customer.”
 That’s a phrase that anyone in the service industry uses as a touchstone.
 But, all too often, we’re not being as customer-centered as we think.
 Not only do customers notice, but it causes what we call in sports an “unforced error”.
 As it turns out, these unforced errors and mistakes are easily avoided with dramatic improvements for your business.

-Here are some common mistakes and how to address them.
+Here are some common mistakes in security system design and how to address them.
 When you do, you’ll improve not only initial sales but also customer satisfaction, margins and lifetime value.

 Mistake 1: Designing a system “for” a customer, not “with” a customer

 The most common mistake is designing a system for a customer, not with a customer.
 This mistake happens at the earliest point of the customer journey and it has a serious domino effect.
 But, most importantly, you can lose the customer’s confidence or gain it.
 It’s an opportunity for an unforced error, or a faster win.

 Think about any project that you’ve wanted help from a professional and how eager you were to ensure that they know precisely what you wanted.
 My example is a project that we have going on at home.
 We’re redoing our master bath after 20 years in the house.
 I had a design/builder come the other day and I wanted to show them pictures, provide examples and walk through to see if they could get into my head and my vision.
 That’s the same thing for your customer.
 They want you to get into their head, engage thoughtfully, and then share your expertise.